The limited time enrollment period for Blues Tricks has now ended.

 “How long do I have to access the course?
 Does it expire?”

 You have unlimited access to the course.
+This means once you’re a member you’re always a member.
 Your membership never expires.

 “Can you ship me a physical DVD or book in the mail?”